ipfs/ipfs-blog/src/_blog/verified-fetch.md

   on <a href="https://codepen.io">CodePen</a>.
 </iframe>

-Note that you can deploy and configure your own [someguy](https://github.com/ipfs/someguy) instance or Delegated Routing endpoint.
+Note that you can deploy and configure your own Delegated Routing endpoint with [someguy](https://github.com/ipfs/someguy).

-To configure it, pass the endpoint to the `routers` config option:
+To configure the endpoint in Verified Fetch, pass the endpoint to the `routers` config option:

 ```ts
 import { createVerifiedFetch } from '@helia/verified-fetch'